newcastle-biostatistics/newcastle-biostatistics/content/courses/external_information/demo.md

 ### Dates
-Tuesday 11th July - Wednesday 12th July 2023
+Tuesday 28th May - Wednesday 29th May 2024

 ### Location
 Newcastle upon Tyne

+Newcastle is easily accessible via train (frequent trains from London and Edinburgh) and air (Newcastle airport has multiple daily flights to London Heathrow, Schiphol, and Frankfurt).

 ### Cost and Registration

-Private sector: £600
+Private sector: £640
-Public sector: £400
+Public sector: £425
-Students: £300
+Students: £320

-To enrol, please go to the [Newcastle University Webstore](https://webstore.ncl.ac.uk/short-courses/faculty-of-medical-sciences/population-health-sciences-institute/leveraging-external-information-to-improve-the-design-and-analysis-of-clinical-trials)
+To enrol, please go to the [Newcastle University Webstore](https://webstore.ncl.ac.uk/short-courses/faculty-of-medical-sciences/population-health-sciences-institute/leveraging-external-information-to-improve-the-design-and-analysis-of-clinical-trials-2024)

+Registration includes lunch and refreshments over the two days and a course dinner on the evening of day 1.

 ### Description